isc-projects/stork/changelog_unreleased/1648-show-the-hook-authentication-method-first.md

 [func] slawek

-    The authentication methods loaded from hooks are presented on the login page before the internal method.
+    The authentication methods provided by hooks are presented before the internal method on the login page.
     (Gitlab #1648)